sbuhler3/Projects/README.md

-Different games that I have worked on with either some skeleton code from projects in courses I have taken, or games I have made from scratch.
+Different projects that are either from courses or self projects.